 The scenario is successful: the workload will fit.
 By default, vRealize Operations Manager compares the cost of running the workload on two providers, typically Hybrid Cloud (VMware) and AWS.
 The corresponding cost details are updated for your private cloud and public cloud providers.
 The planning scenario also provides a public cloud comparison between Hybrid Cloud and VMware Cloud on AWS.
 You can see that the monthly cost is displayed for each of the public clouds.

-In the Public Cloud field, the system displays the monthly cost of running the workload on the VMware Hybrid Cloud versus the AWS Public Cloud.
+In the Public Cloud text box, the system displays the monthly cost of running the workload on the VMware Hybrid Cloud versus the AWS Public Cloud.